This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I care for my child after his ORIF surgery?

 - Activity: If your child is in a hip spica cast, he may need to use a wheelchair.
 If your child has a cast on one leg, he may need to use crutches.
 Your child may not be able to return to his usual activities for a few months after surgery.
 He may need to wait until his bone has healed completely before playing sports.
-Ask your child's caregiver to explain what activities your child can do as his hip is healing.
+Ask your child's healthcare provider to explain what activities your child can do as his hip is healing.
 Ask when he may return to school.

 - Pain medicine: Your child may be given medicine to take away or decrease pain.
 Do not wait until the pain is severe before you give your child his medicine.